hyunyong/MuAlPhysicsValidation/README.md

     cd MuAlPhysicsValidation/MuAlRefit

 1b.
-Use **createJobs_newGT.py** to create a new python script.
+Use **createJobs_PromptGT_TrackerMay2016_MuAlMay2016.py** to create a new python script for running with latest conditions.

 1c.
-Check the output location in L21 and other options in L26-L29.
+Check the output location in L23-L24 and other options in L29-L32.

 1d.
-Use **refit_newGT_cfg.py** to create a new python configuration file.
+The prev. file is linked to the cfg: **refit_PromptGT_TrackerMay2016_MuAlMay2016_cfg.py**.

 1e.
 Check the globaltag in L21 and additional conditions in L71-L87.

 1f.
 Create and submit refit jobs:

-    python createJobs_newGT.py
+    python createJobs_PromptGT_TrackerMay2016_MuAlMay2016.py
     source submit.sh

+1g.
+Once the jobs containing latest conditions are finished... do the same using **createJobs_PromptGT_TrackerMay2016.py**, that is linked to **refit_PromptGT_TrackerMay2016_cfg.py** and uses GT conditions (old ones), and new Tracker geoemtry.

 ---
 ## Analysis